abjerner/Skybrud.Social/README.md

 Skybrud.Social in general is a framework in .NET for integration with various social services like Twitter, Facebook and Instagram.
 The framework will handle all the technical parts and API communication so you don't have to.

-**Notice** As of `v1.0`, this repository / package will just contain the core functionality, and not the implementation for the individual services.
+**Notice** As of `v1.0`, this repository and the corresponding package (`Skybrud.Social.Core`) will just contain the core functionality, and not the implementation for the individual services.
 Each supported service will now have it's own repository and package.
 You can find a list of [supported services](#services) further down this page.